christianacca/web-api-starter/docs/deploy-app.md

 ## Cleanup

-To remove all Azure resources and AKS pod identity run the deprovision-azure-resources.ps1 script from a powershell prompt (assuming you have permissions), or running the github workflow [Infrastructure Uninstall](../.github/workflows/infra-uninstall.yml)
+To remove all Azure resources run the deprovision-azure-resources.ps1 script from a powershell prompt (assuming you have permissions), or running the github workflow [Infrastructure Uninstall](../.github/workflows/infra-uninstall.yml)

 ### From a powershell prompt